openresty/lua-nginx-module/README.markdown

 Set the current request's request header named `header_name` to value `header_value`, overriding any existing ones.
 None of the current request's subrequests will be affected.

-Here's an example of setting the `Content-Length` header:
+Here is an example of setting the `Content-Length` header:

     ngx.req.set_header("Content-Type", "text/css")